sdss/datamodel/data/md/BOSS_SPECTRO_REDUX/RUN2D/PLATEp/spField.md

 | EXTNAME | ANDMASK | AND Mask |

 ## HDU3: ORMASK
+If a bit is set in this mask, it means that one of the input spectra had this bit set at this wavelength.
+In most cases this region of that spectrum is then discarded for the coadd and the coadd is OK, but this bitmask serves as a warning that not all input spectra were included at this wavelength and why.
+See the SPPIXMASK documentation (https://www.sdss.org/dr13/algorithms/bitmasks/#SPPIXMASK).

 #### HDU Type: IMAGE
 #### HDU Size:  8 MB